ktruong1018/Personal-Homepage-Template/README.md

 # About
-HTML file of personal homepage containing dropdowns to bookmarks
+Template HTML file of personal homepage containing dropdowns to bookmarks.
+Modify the links to user preference.